2008 BMW 328i Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2008 BMW 328i
+A guide to repairs, service, and maintenance costs for your 2008 BMW 328i

 Valve cover gasket leaks are common after 60,000 miles.
 Symptoms will include oil drips under the vehicle and burning oil smell from the engine compartment.